Elimination Chamber (2015): Storylines

 On the May 18 episode of Raw, Dean Ambrose challenged WWE World Heavyweight Champion Seth Rollins to a title match but Rollins refused.
 Later in the night, Ambrose attacked Rollins until The Authority granted Ambrose a title match against Rollins at Elimination Chamber.
 On the last Raw before the event, The Authority tried to avoid the match by having Ambrose taken away from the arena in a police van before the official contract signing.
 However, Ambrose drove the van back into the arena and signed the contract for the match.

-At Payback, Naomi and Tamina defeated The Bella Twins.
+At Payback, Naomi and Tamina defeated The Bella Twins (Nikki Bella and Brie Bella).
 After Nikki defeated Naomi by disqualification in a Divas Championship match on the May 18 episode of Raw, Paige returned from injury and attacked both contestants.
 On the May 21 episode of SmackDown, Naomi and Tamina attacked Paige before Nikki attacked Naomi, Tamina, and Paige.
 Nikki was then scheduled to defend the title against Paige and Naomi in a triple threat match at the event with Tamina banned from ringside.

 On the May 18 episode of Raw, Bo Dallas confronted Neville during an interview and later, after Neville had lost a match to King Barrett, attacked Neville.
 On the May 25 episode of Raw, after Neville defeated Stardust, Dallas attacked Neville again.
 A match between the two was scheduled for the event.

-On the May 25 episode of Raw, a special broadcast of "Miz TV" with Daniel Bryan as the special guest was set for the Kickoff pre-show.